andrewKOwong/mixedconclusions/content/blog/clps/index.md

 I then noticed that the default Streamlit plotting functions used Altair as their plotting library.
-These plots look quite good and had interactivity without much configuration, so I thought I might as well learn Altair and have some fun wit it.
+These plots look quite good and had interactivity without much configuration, so I thought I might as well learn Altair and have some fun with it.

 Note: when I was first developing the app,
 Streamlit only supported Altair version 4,